Can a reverse mortgage pave your financial future?

 “Lenders will be required to ensure that borrowers will be able to pay their required tax and insurance premiums over the life of the loan by examining all sources of income and credit history,” Chatzky says.
 “If a lender determines you might not be able to keep up with your taxes and insurance payments, they will be authorized to set aside a certain amount of funds from your loan to pay for future charges.”

 For those on a fixed income, or who plan to leave their home to their heirs, a reverse mortgage may not be the best option.
-Other options include a home equity line of credit (HELOC)—a loan in which the lender agrees to lend a maximum amount within an agreed period, where the collateral is the buyer’s equity—or a REX agreement that enables homeowners to tap their home equity without interest or monthly payments.
+Other options include a home equity line of credit (HELOC)—a loan in which the lender agrees to lend a maximum amount within an agreed period, where the collateral is the buyer’s equity—or a Unison HomeOwner program that enables homeowners to tap their home equity without interest or monthly payments.

 Chatzky recommends taking the following costs under consideration before applying for a reverse mortgage loan: